BetaX2InvestmentAdvisory/Market-Updates/_posts/2020-07-31-Microsoft.md

 author: Beta X2 Investment Advisroy
 thumbnail: images/Microsoft/Microsoft.png
 tags: [Microsoft, MSFT, NYSE, NASDAQ, USA]
-description: This post is our view toward Microsoft's development that were presented at the 2020 WWDC.
+description: This post is our view toward Microsoft's recent development.
 ---
 ### Breakdown of Microsoft ###
 Microsoft was founded in 1975 by Bill Gates and Paul Allen.
 As of  July,2020 8-K report Microsoft has three revenue segments.
 The segments are: Personal Computing, Intelligent Cloud and Productivity & Business Processes.
 Below is the weighting of each revenue segment.<br>